lockedbyte/vroute/README.md

 Project allowing operators to use compromised devices in offensive network operations to route traffic into private network for which there is no direct access otherwise.

+Supports the following protocols for relay communication:

+- TCP

+- HTTP

+- HTTPS

 This project has two main parts:

 - **Server**: Binds a SOCKS proxy and a relay server